This information explains fat injections after your breast reconstruction surgery and what to expect after the procedure.

 - You will have 1 to 2 dissolvable sutures (stitches) and a gauze dressing on your donor sites.

 - You may have strips of paper tape over your incisions (surgical cuts) on the recipient sites of your breast.

-- There will be scaring at both the recipient and donor sites.
+- You will have scabbing at both the recipient and donor sites.

-- It is very common to experience swelling, bruising, and soreness for 7 to 14 days after the procedure.
+- You may have swelling, bruising, and soreness for 7 to 14 days after your procedure.